matter-labs/zinc/zinc-book/src/02-getting-started/01-first-circuit.md

 ## The Visual Studio Code extension

 There is a syntax highlighting extension for Zinc called `Zinc Syntax Highligthing`.
-The IDE should recommend installing it once you have opened a Zinc file!
+The IDE should recommend installing it once you have opened a Zinc directory.file!

 ## Creating the circuit